 For the remainder of the article, please consider the terms “Case” and “Process” as interchangeable, the term “Less structured Process” as equivalent to Case, and the term “Structured Process” as equivalent to a predefined flow-controlled Process (BPMN process or equivalent).

-The main idea behind CM is that instead of the process model determining the next action to be taken, it’s the worker who, actually decides what should be the next best action to perform in each situation, using his experience.
+The main idea behind CM is that instead of the process model determining the next action to be taken, it’s the user who, actually decides what should be the next best action to perform in each situation, using his experience.

-This is not to say that the worker can just do any activity at any time.
+This is not to say that the user can just do any activity at any time.
 Typically, there are specific business rules that enable or disable a given activity based on the current data and events associated with a specific process.
 However, these rules can be as tight or as flexible as we may need.